FrankYFTang/FrankYungFongTangArt/ARTS4B/README.md

     * Start coloring with chalk pastel ONE SQUARE AT A TIME.
 Blend different colors with fingers/Q-tips to achieve realistic skin tone.
 Match colors with image as much as you can, including the background
     * Spray-fix drawing when it’s done.
 Cover with a sheet of newsprint to protect the drawing
     * Make sure to submit both reference photo and chalk pastel drawing ⬇️
+* **Exercise 4-Value Memory as Layered Imagery**
+  * **Materials:** Bristol paper (or water color paper, mixed media paper, board, etc.) taped picture plane, full page of 11X14''
+  * **Media:** open medium.
+Must include at least 3 layers of the following Please include a brief description of your work.
+You do not have to describe the memory if it's personal and you prefer not to.
+I do not want to make you feel uncomfortable but you can let the viewer know what emotions you aimed to express.
+  * **Using a minimum of three different layering techniques demonstrated**:
+    * dripping
+    * splatter
+    * stenciling
+    * collaging with cut-outs, photo, thread, map, sticker, etc.
+    * hand-made marks
+    * image transferring
+  * Create a drawing that contains a minimum of three different layers that cross over each other at least 3 times, and communicates ideas associated with the concept of memory in some way or larger issues that can be related to memory.
+  * The act of remembering is one of recalling previous experiences, of retaining and reviving impressions from the past.
+While these impressions are housed in the past, the act of remembering always occurs in the present as a reconstruction of the past.
+Because of this, memories are fluid things; perceptions that have a tendency to slip, blur, overlap or change over time as new experiences alter base perceptions.
+Personal memories are subjective, being created from highly individualistic viewpoints.
+People who experience the same event at the same time, may come away from that event with differing memories.
+  * Memories may be attached to somatic responses and sometimes possess a tangible quality.
+For example, memory has been known to trigger strong smells, emotions, and sounds.
+Using layering as a strategy in making imagery can be used to communicate ideas associated with memory, time and experience and emotion from the memory.
+  * The layers can be physical layers, as in adhering collaged elements, and/or drawn layers of imagery, or any combination of these.
+However, this layered image drawing must consist of at least 50% hand-made marks as opposed to collage, transfers, etc. NO SKETCHES.
+NOT THUMBNAILS.
+Work intuitively.
+  * To get a good grade, the work must go beyond a literal depiction of personal memories.
+Avoid cliché literal depiction of the actual event.
+Avoid decorative photo album approach.
+Think about the emotions and fragments from that event/memory.
+Engage with your internal thoughts and feelings in the process.
+* **Exercise 5-Value Spheres with Graphite & Colored Pencil**
+  * **Materials:** paint on Bristol
+  * Watch the demos BEFORE STARTING.
+Pay attention to the portion of paint when you mix colors.
+For example, when we mix green, we use very little blue but a lot of yellow
+  * Paint 12 colors on your color wheel following the diagram: 3 primary colors, 3 secondary colors and 6 tertiary colors.
+Label all the colors correctly on your color wheel.
+  * Add tints and shades in color wheel
+  * Paint a chart of mixing 1 pair of complementary
+  * Paint a value scale of a warm color OR a cool color
+  * Extra credit : add a value scale of a color of the other temperature; mix and paint 1 cool brown and 1 warm brown
+  * For students who have taken ARTS 12-Design & Color, and have painted a color wheel before, you can submit the color wheel that you completed in that class but make sure you include the chart of mixing complementary colors
+  * Making comments in discussions takes up 5% of your grades.
+If you see many comments of one post, please move onto posts that have 0 or 1 comment

 [All the work](https://photos.app.goo.gl/VBVMUnEA2ZHA6MU49)